© Crown Copyright/MoD

 Armed Forces Covenant/Military Civilian Community Integration

-Wiltshire also adopted its Wiltshires Armed Forces Veterans Charter and Action Plan Wiltshires Armed Forces Veterans Charter and Action Plan 367kb in 2011.
+Also Wiltshire's Armed Forces Veterans Charter and Action Plan Wiltshire's Armed Forces Veterans Charter and Action Plan 367kb was adopted in 2011.
 The charter confirms support from the broader community and the wide range of organisations delivering services across all sectors to Service veterans and their families.
 The charter is evidenced by actions which are set out in a plan describing what organisations are doing in partnership to meet the needs of Service veterans in the area.

 Employment and Enterprise

-The main purpose of this work is to support the employment and enterprise aspirations of Service leavers and their dependants; to offer support and guidance to those thinking of starting a business, business start-ups, and existing small businesses; to link this work stream into the Wiltshire Business Support Service and The Enterprise Network; and to work in collaboration with MoD’s Careers Transition Partnership for those seeking to be employed.
-Four new enterprise centres will be opening this year.
+The main purpose of this work is to support the employment and enterprise aspirations of Service leavers and their dependants.
+Also, it offers support and guidance to those thinking of starting a business.

 City Deal 2